 KEMA has collected and analyzed the data from its metering effort, and it has completed its modeling tasks.
 It also developed the spreadsheet tool which was tested by a small subset of the subcommittee (beta testers) late last year.
 Since then, KEMA has refined the spreadsheet tool and populated it with the data.
-A second beta testing protocol has been initiated.
+Subcommittee review of the draft spreadsheet tool and report outline concluded on March 15.
+Draft tables of study results, and an updated tool will be delivered in late March, and the draft report will be delivered for subcommittee review by mid-April.

-C&I LIGHTING: MEASURE PERSISTENCE OF SAVINGS - CONTINUED FROM 2009/2010
+C&I Lighting: Measure Persistence of Savings - continued from 2009/2010

 The purpose of the project is to develop up-to-date impact parameters that describe lighting measure persistence, i.e. in place and operating over multiple (5+) years based on field and survey samples.
 The project will also develop equipment life estimates from secondary sources (manufacturer reports).
 The value of this project to sponsors is that commercial lighting is the largest source of savings for most EE providers in the region.
 Multi-year persistence lends itself to regional study because the research is difficult, expensive, and measures are consistent across locations.
-KEMA is working this study.
+KEMA is providing this study.

 KEMA developed the sample design for this project, based on data collected from EM&V Forum members in New England and New York.
 The results of this project are expected to deliver measure life estimates developed from models informed by primary data collected from programs that have been in existence and measures that have been installed for many years.
 The project schedule has been extended to accommodate a change in available program data.
-Onsite data collection is one-third complete, and data analysis will take place this fall/winter, with a final report expected in 2nd quarter of 2011.
+Onsite data collection complete, and data analysis will take place this fall/winter, of 2011..
+Preliminary results will be available for subcommittee review in mid-late April with a final report expected in 2nd quarter.